yamin-shihab/study-notes/grade_7/english_language_arts.md

   * Link an argument to a character or person that people admire or trust.
   * Appeal to emotion to build a strong case.
   * Share facts.
-  * Tell the reader if something is a fact or if it is your opinion.
+  * Tell the reader if something is a fact or if it's your opinion.
-  * Use examples to help your reader see and feel what you are trying to communicate.
+  * Use examples to help your reader see and feel what you're trying to communicate.
   * Show the link between ideas using words like "first", "second", "third", "if...then".
   * Write a strong ending by making a personal statement, predicting what could happen if your idea came true or summarizing your arguments.
 * The following are advertisement strategies: